EdwardHowell627/SQL_Data_Jobs_Analysis/README.md

 *The dataset and visual above are sourced from Luke Barousse on YouTube*
 *https://www.youtube.com/watch?v=7mz73uXD9DA*

 The database as visualized above contains 4 tables.
-The largest table, job_postings_fact contains the key details about each documented job posting.
-It contains details such as the location of the job, whether it was work from home, the average salary, the company offering the job, and any skills needed for the job.
+The largest table, job_postings_fact contains the key details about each recorded job posting.
+It stores each postings with data such as the location of the job, whether it is a work from home job, the average salary, the company offering the job, and any skills needed for the job.

-The company_dim table documents the companies offering each job, providing details like the company name and a link to them on Google.
+The company_dim table stores the companies offering each job, providing details like the company name and a link to them on Google.

-The skills_job_dim table is an intersection table meant to document which skills each job requires.
+The skills_job_dim table is an intersection table meant to store which skills each job requires.
 An intersection table was necessary because jobs can have multiple skills and skills can have multiple jobs.

-The skills_dim table documents the skills, providing details like the name of the skill and what type it is, such as “programming” or “analyst_tools”.
+The skills_dim table stores the skills, providing details like the name of the skill and what type it is, such as “programming” or “analyst_tools”.

 To see the SQL statements used to create the database, see [database_creation](database_creation)

-*Since the same source as the dataset provided the statements, this project will not cover them.
-I understand the statements used and have the skills to create a database in SQL.*
+*These statements were provided alongside the database*

 # Tools Used